99Taxis/recruiting-challenge/README.md

 ### Final remarks

-Please help keep things interesting and fair and please do not upload your solution to any public place on the Internet.
+Help keep things interesting and fair and please do not upload your solution to any public place on the Internet.
 “Once you start down the dark path, forever will it dominate your destiny.”